CSA-RH/ocp4_ingresscontroller_certificates_automatic_renew/README.md

 This repository contains an example of managing the wildcard certificate of a custom IngressController using cert-manager.

 The Ingress Controller employs a default certificate for secure routes unless a custom certificate is explicitly specified.
 Here, the objective is to utilize cert-manager to generate a custom certificate issued by a self-signed certificate authority (CA).
 Subsequently, we will update the ingress controller's default certificate to use this newly generated certificate.
+And For this case The selfsigned CA certificate is a untrusted entity

 All the configurations below are only meant for demonstration purposes and must be tweaked to address the particular use case requirements.